 Bachelor of Urban Forestry

-The Urban Forestry program is for students interested in urban ecology, sustainability planning, recreation, human well-being, social inclusion and justice, forest sciences, and management.
-The program will feature both local field courses in the Vancouver area, and international case studies based on UBC research and our professional networks in China, India, South America, Europe, across North America, and elsewhere.
+Our Urban Forestry program covers topics ranging from urban ecology to sustainability planning, recreational opportunities, human well-being, urban greenspace management, forest sciences and social inclusion and justice.
+Graduates will unpack concepts surrounding how green infrastructure can mitigate heat islands and cooling demands; maintain biodiversity and carbon sinks; and control storm-water to prevent floods.
+The program features field courses in the Vancouver area, as well as international case studies based on UBC research and our professional networks in China, India, South America, Europe, across North America and elsewhere.

 Core subjects will include: